Updated February 2026

 - Financial record-keeping

-- Liability for debts: Understanding these business asset structures helps you make informed choices and ensures smooth and efficient business operations.
+- Liability for debts: Understanding these business asset structures helps you make informed decisions and ensures smooth, efficient business operations.

 Sole Trader

-A sole trader business is the simplest and most common business structure in the UK, where an individual business owner owns and operates the business independently.
+A sole trader business is the simplest and most common business structure in the UK, in which an individual owns and operates the business independently.
 As a sole trader, you are personally responsible for all aspects of the business, including debts and liabilities.
 Your personal assets could be at risk if the business faces financial difficulties.

 A significant benefit of being a sole trader is the simple setup process and the ability to retain all business profits.
-However, it also comes with the responsibility of submitting a self-assessment tax return annually and registering as self-employed to pay appropriate taxes and National Insurance.
+However, it also comes with the responsibility of submitting an annual self-assessment tax return and registering as self-employed to pay the appropriate taxes and National Insurance contributions.

 Direct control and a simple business structure make this an attractive option for many small business owners.